amitgiri0001/demo-vaccination-booking/DEVELOPING.md

 # Developer's Guide

-We use Visual Studio Code for developing LoopBack and recommend the same to our users.
+We use Visual Studio Code for developing and recommend the same.

 ## VSCode setup